TheCodeSquid/stardom/README.md

 A simplistic reactive web UI library

+*Still in very early development.
-*documentation will be added at some point in the future*
+Documentation will be added at some point in the future.*